TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/css_bundling.md

 ### Assignment

-There isn't much more to what we've covered above but there are a couple of ideas below
+There isn't much more to what we've covered above, but there are a couple of ideas below.

 <div class="lesson-content__panel" markdown="1">